 American is a private research university located in Washington, D.C.
 Despite the university’s affiliation with the United Methodist Church, it maintains a secular curriculum.
 With six schools and around 13,000 students enrolled, American has become known in recent years for its increasingly competitive acceptance rate as well as being the most politically active university in the United States.

-Undergraduate students who major in Business Administration through American’s Kogod School of Business earn a Bachelor of Science degree, specializing in a particular business discipline, such as finance, entrepreneurship, or marketing.
+Undergraduate students who major in Business Administration through American’s Kogod School of Business can earn a Bachelor of Science in Marketing degree.
 Students interested in a more varied educational experience may also add a major or minor in a different academic area.
 The degree specialization includes 12 credit hours in the chosen field, and a specialization must be chosen before the end of junior year.
+Graduates have gone on to work in:

 American also offers the opportunity to combine bachelors and masters degrees in business.
 Of AU’s Kogod School of Business alumni, 91 percent were working, enrolled in graduate school, or both within six months of graduation.
 The school’s emphasis on interactive and experience-based learning prepares students for the challenges of building a lasting career in marketing or other business disciplines.
 Internships are an integral part of this experiential focus, which is why around 89 percent of students take advantage of internship opportunities.